s-manguy/notes-app/README.md

 * adding the confirm dialog modal before deleting a note;
 * adding label to each form field and a .sr-only class to improve the screen reader accessibility;
 * adding a scroll animation to the top of the form when clicking on a note to update it in the form;
-* adding a scroll button fixed on the bottom right screen corner which appears when the pageYoffset is higher to 300px.
+* adding a scroll button fixed on the bottom right screen corner which appears when the pageYoffset is higher to 300px
+* adding a h1 tag containing the name of the app;
+* adding help/info via a details tag close to the form and adjusting the info/form column width to improve the reading.
 ### I have improved the performance by:
 * using the useRef hook on the form fields (that means :
   * no re-render every time a new character is typed in the field;